-- You’ve upgraded to a larger space that’s within your budget – yep, that also means some renovations are needed.
+- You’ve upgraded to a larger space that’s suddenly within your budget – yep, that also means some renovations are needed.

 - You’re ready to make the dream of owning a vacation property a reality, especially now that you can work remotely.

-The reality of a hot housing market is that things can happen fast, and being prepared is key to ensuring the transition to your new home is smooth.
+The reality of a chaotic housing market is that things can happen fast, and being prepared is key to ensuring the transition to your new home is smooth.
 We can help.
 Here are some essential insurance considerations to make sure you’re covered for the unexpected, whether you’re buying, looking to relocate or thinking about investing in a vacation property.